+It is likely correct to say that we resent criticism because it might be true, or because it lowers our dignity.
+Yet it is because a criticism usually contains at least a grain of truth that it is valuable.
 It is foolish to be so sensitive to unpleasant comment that we allow it to crush us, but at the same time we must not become so thick-skinned to any criticism that we do not even learn that others dislike the things we do or say or write.